measaverb/CDIFed/README.md

-# CLIP-assisted Domain-invariant Representation Learning on Heterogeneous Federated learning
+# Mitigating Domain Shifts in Federated Learning using CLIP

 ## Requirements